 Please read these details carefully – and consult the FAQs – before commencing an application or contacting the ISRF with a query.
 Applications must be submitted before 6pm CET on 28th January 2022.
 Applicants are strongly advised to submit applications well in advance of this deadline.
 If you have any technical issues, please notify Stuart Wilson immediately.

 Only pairs of scholars are eligible to apply, and must apply together.
-Applicants will normally hold a full-time or part-time salaried position – which may be permanent or fixed-term – at an institution of higher education and research, though independent scholars are also eligible.
+Applicants will normally be in possession of a PhD and hold a full-time or part-time salaried position – which may be permanent or fixed-term – at an institution of higher education and research, though independent scholars are also eligible.

 Each pair must represent two different disciplines and two different institutions.
 Applications from two countries or nationalities are also encouraged: one of the aims of this award is to facilitate collaboration across borders.